protocol/research-website/content/posts/202306-consensusdays/index.md

 We'd again like to thank our keynote speakers Aggelos Kiayias and Zarko Milosevicll, and all authors for their submissions.
 Moreover, our gratitude goes to Alberto Sonnino, Alejandro Ranchal-Pedrosa, Alexander Spiegelman, Alysson Bessani, Arthur Gervais, Chrysoula Stathakopoulou, Duc Le, Ertem Nusret Tas, Giuliano Losa, Guy Goren, Henrique Moniz, Jiangshan Yu, Joachim Neu, Josef Widder, Lei Yang, Matej Pavlovic, Nenad Milosevic, Qiang Tang, Rati Gelashvili, Rodrigo Rodrigues, Sergio Mena, and Srivatsan Sridhar for their hard work reviewing the submissions, and [Solaris](https://solaris.agency/) for their support organising the event.

-We'll starting thinking about ConsensusDays 24 soon!
+We'll start thinking about ConsensusDays 24 soon!
 To stay in the loop, consider subscribing to the [ConsensusLab YouTube channel](https://www.youtube.com/@ConsensusLab_) and [Twitter account](https://twitter.com/consensuslab_).